phidatahq/phidata/README.md

 ## Overview

-[Agno](https://docs.agno.com) is an Agent framework designed for performance and scale.
-Agno agents are model-agnostic, multi-modal and come with built-in memory, knowledge and session management.

-**Agno gets the fundamentals right:** Build performant agents with a minimal memory footprint, reliable tool calling, session, memory and knowledge management.
-Agno lets the developer design the workflow in pure python.
-No graphs, no chains, no random patterns that you have to learn or fight against.
-Want cycles, use loops; want conditions, use if/else; want error handling, use try/except.

-**Agno is feature complete:** Agno, previously phidata, was in active development for 2 years and is used in production at 100s of companies.
-We’re mostly feature complete and are now focused on reliability and usability.
-We’ll continue to add integrations, fix bugs and improve performance but our core focus is to provide the best agent development experience and stability and reliability are at the heart of that.
+[Agno](https://docs.agno.com) is a lightning-fast, model-agnostic framework for building scalable Agents.

+### Design principles:
+- **Simplicity**: No graphs, chains, or convoluted patterns — just Python.
+- **Uncompromising Performance**: Blazing fast agents with a minimal memory footprint.
+- **Truly Agnostic**: Any model, any provider, any modality.
+Future-proof agents.

 ## Key Features

-- **Lightning Fast**: Agents instantiate in <10μs on M4 chips (more details below)
+- **🚀 Lightning Fast**: Agents instantiate in under 10μs (on M4 chips).
-- **Model Agnostic**: Use any provider, any model
+- **⚙️ Model Agnostic**: Use any provider, any model-no lock-in.
-- **Multi Modal**: Native support for Text, Image, Audio and Video
+- **📷 Multi-Modal**: Native support for text, image, audio, and video.
-- **Multi Agent**: Agents can delegate tasks to a team of agents
+- **🤝 Multi-Agent**: Delegate tasks across a team of specialized agents.
-- **Memory**: Store session and user memories in any database
+- **🧠 Memory Management**: Store user sessions and context in a database.
-- **Knowledge**: Store knowledge in any vectordb, use for Agentic RAG or dynamic few-shot
+- **📚 Knowledge Stores**: Integrate vector databases for RAG or dynamic few-shot learning.
-- **Reasoning**: Agents can work through problems step-by-step, backtracking and correcting as needed
-- **Evals**: Measure Agent performance and accuracy
-- **Structured Outputs**: Agents can respond with a structured output using a Pydantic model
+- **🧩 Structured Outputs**: Respond with structured data.
-- **Pre-built tools**: Agno currently has 60+ toolkits and integrations with more added every week
-- **Monitoring**: Monitor Agent sessions and performance on [agno.com](https://www.agno.com)
+- **📈 Monitoring**: Track agent sessions and performance in real-time with [Agno Cloud](https://app.agno.com).

-## Install
+## Installation

 ```shell
 pip install -U agno